rgb-immunology/rgb-immunology.github.io/README.md

 # About
 We are a systems immunology laboratory in the [Department of Internal Medicine 3 – Rheumatology and Immunology at Erlangen University Hospital](https://www.medizin3.uk-erlangen.de/en/).
 Our group investigates which mechanisms drive immune cell heterogeneity in tissues and inflammatory conditions and how it affects disease variation across individuals.
-In recent work, using single cell RNA sequencing we demonstrated that neutrophils in homeostasis are organized a chronologically ordered main sequence, termed neutrotime.
+We demonstrated that neutrophils in homeostasis are organized a chronologically ordered main sequence, termed neutrotime.
 In experimental inflammation, neutrophils reach distinct polarization states driven by timepoint, tissue and stimulus.
-To apply this principle to human rheumatic disease, we developed a method to jointly analyze murine and human transcriptomic data.
+To apply this principle to human immune-mediated disease, we developed a method to jointly analyze murine and human transcriptomic data.
 Thereby, we identified a transcriptional program which characterizes neutrophils in the arthritic joint in both mice and humans.
 Functionally, this program was highly enriched for interferon gamma response genes, which we validated on the protein level and using in vitro models.
-In ongoing work, we combine high dimensional discovery in patient samples with in vitro systems, CRISPR-mediated genetic perturbations and murine models to dissect how immune cells adapt to different tissues and inflammatory conditions.
+In ongoing work, we combine high dimensional discovery in patient samples (in particular in the context of innovative therapies such as CAR-T cells) with in vitro systems, CRISPR-mediated genetic perturbations and murine models to dissect how immune cells adapt to different tissues and inflammatory conditions.
 We also develop novel analysis tools for high dimensional data.